simod/gi-seminar/slides/foss_communities/intro-2.md

 * You code is public
 * You can use on some standard tools
 * You interact with people you don't know
+* You learn from helping people less expert than you
+* You learn from people more expert than you

 ### And most important <!-- .element: class="fragment" data-fragment-index="2" -->